TME520/bawaii_kattle/README.md

 ![Bawaii Kattle: Gameplay sample](bk.gif)

+**Notice**: The game currently has no sound and some features are not working.

 ## Presentation
 Bawaii Kattle is a video game for up to 2 players.
 Each player selects 3 characters in a roster of 20, then go on to fight each other in a turn-based fashion.